Handling Async Log Ingestion at Scale for Aviation MRO Pipelines

 Conclusion

 Deterministic async log ingestion is non-negotiable for modern MRO operations.
-By coupling bounded queues, explicit backpressure, and cryptographic traceability, engineering teams can process high-volume maintenance records without risking OOM failures or compliance violations.
-The architecture scales linearly with consumer count while maintaining strict audit boundaries, ensuring fleet managers and compliance officers retain full visibility into parts traceability pipelines.
+Bounded queues, explicit backpressure, correctly sequenced producer-consumer teardown, and cryptographic traceability together allow engineering teams to process high-volume maintenance records without risking OOM failures or compliance violations.
+The architecture scales linearly with consumer count while maintaining strict audit boundaries, ensuring fleet managers and compliance officers retain full visibility into parts-traceability pipelines.